BaderLab/netDx/README.md

 However, if you find yourself having to mess with the PATH variable, try reinstalling the [MacTex](http://tug.org/mactex/) package.

 ## Run BreastCancer LumA example
 This vignette is presented in the netDx manuscript.
-Here we start with 348 primary tumours from the Cancer Genome Atlas, and build a predictor for Luminal A subtype classification (The Cancer Genome Atlas (2012). *Nature* **490**:61-70).
+Here we start with 348 primary tumours from the Cancer Genome Atlas, and build a predictor for Luminal A subtype classification (The Cancer Genome Atlas (2012). *Nature.* **490**:61-70).
 This example illustrates  feature selection using a simple design in which networks are scored out of 10 based on a single round of 10-fold cross validation.
 On a MacBook Air laptop (late 2014), this vignette takes ~1.5 hours to run to completion.
 You may speed it up by running it on a machine with more processors and changing the `numCores` variable in the vignette.
 We do not recommend running it on a machine with less than 8Gb RAM.

 ```
 $ cd netDx/examples/